Editor’s Note: This Insider’s Guide to Whistler Creekside has been updated in August 2024 with new operational updates.

 Where to Eat and Drink in Creekside

-Creekside really spans the gamut on the eating front, from fine dining options like Rimrock Cafe, Red Door Bistro (book in advance) and Mekong (new – fine Thai cuisine) to more laid-back options like Creekbread, Cure Lounge, Samurai Bowl and Southside Diner.
+Creekside really spans the gamut on the eating front, from fine dining options like Rimrock Cafe, Red Door Bistro (book in advance) and Mekong (note that Mekong is temporarily closed, but is set to reopen ahead of of the Winter season -stay tuned for updates), to more laid-back options like Creekbread, Cure Lounge, Samurai Bowl and Southside Diner.
 There are also cafe-style eats at Bred, Fix Cafe, Rockit Coffee and a Tim Hortons, and pub-style at Roland’s Pub and Dusty’s Bar & BBQ (right at the mountain base, Dusty’s is a hot Creekside après spot).

 Affectionately known as Ed’s Bread by the locals, this organic bakery, run by a local couple is famous for its artisan loaves and sweet treats (vegan and 100% plant-based).
 They’re the first company to be B-corp certified in Whistler.